lbryio/spec/index.md

 lbry://@lbry:3f/meet-lbry
 ```

 *Note: in a previous version of this spec, the `#` character was used to signify the claim ID portion of the url.
-This charater is now deprecated and will stop being supported in the future.*
+This character is now deprecated and will stop being supported in the future.*

 ##### Sequence